Jack Rogers (politician)

 John Irby Rogers III (born October 2, 1937) is a former American politician in the state of South Carolina.
 He served in the South Carolina House of Representatives as a member of the Democratic Party from 1972 to 1991.
 He is an attorney.
 He served a stint as speaker pro tempore of the House.

 In 1991, Rogers was indicted as a result of an FBI corruption sting operation entitled Operation Lost Trust.
 He pleaded guilty to a charge of racketeering in 1991 and was sentenced to 45 months in prison.

+Personal life

+Rogers was the son of John Irby Rogers Jr., a graduate of Clemson University.